brokenthorn/mssql-database-backup-service/README.md

    $dotnet publish -r win-x64 -c Release /p:PublishSingleFile=true
    ```

-1. Move the generated EXE (and optional dependencies) to your folder of preference.
+1. Move the generated EXE (and optional dependencies) to your folder of
+   preference.
 There is no installer yet.
+1. Make sure you also create a `sql_commands.json` file in
+   the same folder as the service EXE.
-1. Configure the SQL jobs by editing `sql_commands.json`.
+1. Set up SQL command jobs by editing `sql_commands.json`.
+There is an example
+   file provided in this repository.
 1. Install and start the service by running

    ```sh